e2crawfo/hrr-scaling/README.md

 ```

 #### GPU Notes
 To tell the package to use GPU acceleration when running experiments, supply the --gpu command line argument.
-This will use a single GPU, the GPU with index 0 on the machine.
-To use multiple GPUs (to have the associative memory spread out over multiple GPUs), instead supply the --use-gpus command line argument followed by the indices of the GPUs you want to use to run the model.
-For example, to run the Deep Sentence Test experiment from the paper using GPUs 0, 2 and 3 (assuming the GPU library has been installed properly), one would type:
+For example, to run the Deep Sentence Test experiment from the paper using a gpu, run the command:
 ```
-python run.py --deep 30 --runs 20 --use-gpus 0 2 3
+python run.py --deep 30 --runs 20 --gpu
 ```
+This will use a single GPU, the GPU with index 0 on the machine.

 ## Additional Command Line Options
 This section provides more complete descriptions of some of the most useful command line options.
 An exhaustive list can be obtained by running ``python run.py -h``.